Harmonisation of law: Criminal procedural law

-2012/13/EU (the right to information), DR 2013/48/EU (the right of access to a lawyer) and DR 2016/1919/EU (the right to legal aid).
+Several Directives were established under this legal basis, including Directive 2010/64/EU on the right to interpretation and translation, Directive 2012/13/EU on the right to information, Directive 2013/48/EU on the right of access to a lawyer, to have a third party informed upon detention, and to communicate with third persons and consular authorities, Directive 2016/1919/EU on the right to legal aid, and Directive 2016/343/EU on the strengthening of certain aspects of the presumption of innocence.

+Directive 2016/343/EU on the presumption of innocence shields and reinforces the procedural right that is recognised in case law all throughout the Union, and represents one of the most pertinent aspects of the general right to a fair trial.
+Specifically, the Directive ensures that all Member States grant suspects on trial in their national legal system the presumption of innocence, reiterates that the burden of proof is on the prosecution, prohibits public statements by authorities that would refer to the suspects as being guilty, reinforces the right to remain silent and not to incriminate oneself, and ensures the existence of sufficient safeguards surrounding these standards.

 In other aspects of criminal procedure, legislation to harmonise must be unanimously decided by the Council and approved by the European Parliament.
 Despite the fact that the Member States are party to the ECHR and the ICCPR, this alone does not provide a sufficient degree of trust in the criminal justice system of other Member States and mutual trust is essential for mutual recognition, which forms the basis of judicial cooperation within the European Union and represents the ultimate objective pursued by the EU through its Directives.
-Harmonisation rights through EU secondary law, many of which may also be enshrined in broader human rights instruments such as the ECHR or the Charter, gains particular significance from the enforcement mechanisms that secondary legislation introduces under EU law; mainly decentralised enforcement by national courts.
+Harmonisation rights through EU secondary law, many of which may also be enshrined in broader human rights instruments such as the ECHR or the Charter, gain particular significance from the enforcement mechanisms that secondary legislation introduces under EU law; mainly decentralised enforcement by national courts.
 This is possible through the principle of direct effect, which allows individuals to invoke and enforce rights directly before national courts when defence-rights Directives have not been implemented, or have been implemented inadequately, in domestic legal systems.
 The fact that each Member State can be held accountable by its citizens for violating such rights is a cornerstone of mutual trust and effective judicial cooperation.